Oxford Street: Buildings

 Marks & Spencer has two stores on Oxford Street.
 The first, Marks & Spencer Marble Arch, is at the junction with Orchard Street; it was opened in 1930.
 The second branch, which opened eight years later, is between Regent Street and Tottenham Court Road, on the former site of the Pantheon.
 Both premises were significantly expanded in the second half of the 20th century.

 Topshop was conceived in the 1960s as a youth brand for Peter Robinson, and a sizeable Topshop department was opened within the flagship store on Oxford Street (which had been rebuilt in the 1920s as part of the Oxford Circus improvements).
 Gradually Topshop took over more of the premises, operating alongside Peter Robinson for a time in the 1970s before the latter brand was withdrawn.
 It remained Topshop's flagship store until 2021 when (the parent company Arcadia having gone into administration) it closed.
+From 1970 to 1991, the fourth floor of this building was occupied by AIR Studios recording production facilities.
+Ikea announced they would open a store on the former TopShop site in 2023.
+However, this was later pushed back to spring 2025.

-The music retailer HMV was opened at No. 363 Oxford Street in 1921 by Sir Edward Elgar; the premises were twice rebuilt by Joseph Emberton in the moderne style, first in 1935 and then again in 1938-39 (following a fire).
+The music retailer HMV was opened at No. 363 Oxford Street in 1921 by Sir Edward Elgar; the premises were twice rebuilt by Joseph Emberton in the moderne style, first in 1935 and then again in 1938–1939 (following a fire).
 The Beatles made their first recording in London in 1962, when they cut a 78 rpm demo disc in the store.
 A larger store at No. 150 (site of the old Princess's Theatre) was opened in 1986 by Bob Geldof, and was the largest music shop in the world, at 60000 sqft.
 As well as music and video retail, the premises supported live gigs in the store.
 Because of financial difficulties, the store closed in 2014, with all retail moving to No. 363 (which itself closed in 2020).
+In November 2023 the store at No. 363 was reopened, branded as 'The HMV Shop'.